Last updated: 12th February 2021

-Today “Gib” as the locals call it, is one of 14 British overseas territories and is the only territory to be part of the EU (for now).
+Today “Gib” as the locals call it, is one of 14 British overseas territories.
 It has its own parliament and is self governing, except for defence and foreign policy which are governed by Westminster in London.
 Gibraltar has a strong military history so there’s plenty of sights and ruins to see plus it’s well known for tax free shopping which many tourists flock here for.

 Proud of their Britishness